Barbara Gordon: Detective Comics, Batman Family and other appearances (1967–1988)

 Before the introduction of Barbara Gordon, the Batwoman character and her sidekick Bat-Girl appeared in Batman-related publications but were eventually removed at the direction of editor Julius Schwartz for being outdated and unrealistic.
 Schwartz stated that he had been asked to develop a new female character to attract a female viewership to the Batman television series of the 1960s.
 Executive producer William Dozier suggested that the new character would be the daughter of Gotham City's Police Commissioner James Gordon, and that she would adopt the identity of Batgirl.
 When Dozier and producer Howie Horowitz saw rough concept artwork of the new Batgirl by artist Carmine Infantino during a visit to DC offices, they optioned the character in a bid to help sell a third season to the ABC television network.
 Infantino reflected on the creation of Batgirl, stating "Bob Kane had had a Bat-Girl for about three stories in the '50s but she had nothing to do with a bat.
 She was like a pesky girl version of Robin.
 I knew we could do a lot better, so Julie and I came up with the real Batgirl, who was so popular she almost got her TV show."
 Yvonne Craig portrayed the character in the show's third season.

-Barbara Gordon and her alter ego Batgirl debuted in Detective Comics #359 (Jan.
-1967), "The Million Dollar Debut of Batgirl", as the daughter of Gotham City's Police Commissioner James Gordon.
-In the debut story, while driving to a costume ball dressed as a female version of Batman, sporting a black bodysuit with yellow gloves, boots, utility belt, and a bat symbol along with a blue cape and cowl (similar to Batman's), Barbara Gordon intervenes in a kidnapping attempt on Bruce Wayne by the supervillain Killer Moth, attracting Batman's attention and leading to a crime-fighting career.
-Although Batman insists she give up crime-fighting because of her gender, Batgirl disregards his objections.
+Barbara Gordon and her alter ego, Batgirl, first appeared in Detective Comics #359 (January 1967), titled "The Million Dollar Debut of Batgirl."
+Introduced as the daughter of Gotham City Police Commissioner James Gordon, Barbara dons a Batgirl costume—a black bodysuit with yellow gloves, boots, utility belt, and bat symbol, along with a blue cape and cowl—while en route to a costume party.
+During the event, she thwarts a kidnapping attempt on Bruce Wayne by the supervillain Killer Moth, drawing Batman's attention and marking the beginning of her crime-fighting career.
+Despite Batman's initial objections due to her gender, Batgirl continues her vigilante activities.